ActiveLook/Activelook-API-Documentation/ActiveLook_API.md

 |     8    | -                  | Reserved                                                      |
 |     9    | Firmware update    | Firmware update ongoing screen                                |

-The system layouts are predefined and stored in the board, these layouts can be modified or erased.
+The system layouts are predefined and stored in the device, these layouts can be modified or erased.

 **Information Layout**